Y7K/cli/readme.md

 ## Update

-To update the CLI, pull the latest version:
+To update the CLI, pull the latest version and install the composer dependencies.
 ```
 git pull
+composer install
 ```

 ## Commands